Back to homepage|Grabbit and Skoot|Events|Events Review|Links|Author|Email|

 Jack learns what it takes to be a station cat.
 Will Mr MacAllister decide his fish investigation skills are not up to scratch or there is something fishy with his scratching abilities?
 The very first story!

-Now reprinted in full colour by Gwasg Helygain with new illustrations thoughout.
+Now reprinted in full colour by Gwasg Helygain with new illustrations throughout.

 Retails at £2.95 - Half author royalties to Ty Gobaith/Hope House Children’s Hospice, Conwy.